olneyhymn/ulsterworldly.com/content/post/presbyterian-church-officers-in-my-family-history.md

 [Archibald Alexander Barron](https://ulsterworldly.com/people/archibald-alexander-barron) (1851–1909) was the father of Annis Barron Hopper, wife of Joseph Hopper.
 He served as an elder at [Tirzah](https://ulsterworldly.com/churches/tirzah-arp/) and [First Associate Reformed Presbyterian](https://ulsterworldly.com/churches/first-arp-rock-hill/) in Rock Hill, SC.
 He was a farmer and owner of Rock Hill Hardware.

 The Barron line almost certainly includes more elders and deacons, though I do not have records.
+According to family legend, the Barrons have been Presbyterian since the beginning in [1560](https://ulsterworldly.com/post/scottish-barrons/).